AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Portal Profile</td>
-   <td>An administrator-defined collection of Tabs and Portal Sections that appears on the Workfront Application Home and other Dashboards.</td>
+   <td>An administrator-defined collection of Tabs and Portal Sections that appears on the [!DNL Workfront] Application Home and other Dashboards.</td>
   </tr>
   <tr>
    <td>Portal Section</td>